Eemayas/100-Days-of-Code/README.md

 ﻿# 100-Days-of-Code

-# Day1 - Introduction of JAVA, JRE, JVM, WORA
+# Day 1 - Introduction of JAVA, JRE, JVM, WORA

 * Java is platform independent because you can run on any machine irrespective of hardware or OS. but it must have JVM.
 * JVM is not platform independent.
 JVM must be built for that particular OS.